-The traditional German Berliner Pfannkuchen consists of a holeless, marmalade or jelly-filled doughnut.
-It's made of a sweet raised dough and is often iced or served powdered with sugar.
-It's also known as a Krapfen, Kreppel, or Berliner.
-You will love these jelly donuts!
+The traditional German Pfannkuchen consists of a holeless, marmalade or jelly-filled doughnut made of a sweet raised dough and served iced or powdered with sugar.
+This sweet pastry is also known as a Krapfen, Kreppel, or Berliner.

 German National Cookery for American Kitchens (1904)